O JARGON BUSTER

 - EPOC

 - East Pennine Orienteering Club, based in Yorkshire.
-Web
+Web site.

 - ERYRI

 - The club for North Wales.
-Web
+Web site.

 - ESOC